PrincetonUniversity/MosaicSim/README.md

 Type pythiarun -h for all run options.

-To run the workload on Pythia, navigate back to the parent folder of decades_base (i.e. cd ..).
+To run the workload on Pythia, navigate back to the parent folder of decades_base (i.e. cd workloads/graph_projections/gp_count/decades).
 We must enter commandline arguments corresponding to what the workload was compiled for (for the example above, it would be decoupling with 2 threads).
 Type:

     pythiarun -n 2 -d .

+This defaults to the explicit command (core_inorder and sim_default are the default configs):

+    pythiarun -n 2 -d -cc core_inorder -sc sim_default .

 CUSTOM CONFIGURATION FILES:

 There are config files in sim/config for the different preset modes "pythiarun -h" displays.
 You can modify the current ones to change the size of hardware resources or create new ones.
 Note that config files must be named in the form [configname].txt.

+For a number of pre-automated compilation and test runs, navigate back to workloads/graph_projections/gp_count/decades.
+Type:

+    make

 ## Statistics